 Don't Ask Permission, Give Notice - Lisa Nichols

-2017 is coming to a close and it's the time to evaluate what and where you're standing personally and professionally.
-Planning effectively is essential in reaching goals small or large, aside from that - being aware of the progress you've made is good for the soul.
+2018 has come to a close and it's time to evaluate where you're standing both personally and professionally.
+Planning effectively is essential in reaching goals small or large, and aside from that - being aware of the progress you've made is good for the soul.
 Set yourself up for next year, it's yours!

-With newsletters, promo codes, flash sales, new software assignments (...the list goes on) can take real-estate in your inbox.
-Think of your inbox as your desk or your mailbox at home, ignoring it can get out of control quickly.
-Clearing out all those empty emails takes time though, who has endless amount of that?
+With newsletters, promo codes, flash sales, new software assignments (the list goes on and on) incoming, they can take up space in your inbox.
+Think of your inbox as your desk or your mailbox at home; ignoring it can get out of control quickly.
+Clearing out all those useless emails takes time though, and who has endless amount of that?
 We hear you.
-This the perfect time to clear your notifications and get rid of any junk in there.
-Apps like Hop and CloudMagic can help you save or delete messages.
-You need this space for all the newness coming in this year.
+This is the perfect time to clear out your notifications and get rid of any junk in there.
+Apps like Hop and CloudMagic can help you save, delete or archive messages.
+You need the space for all the great stuff coming in this year.

-This is your domain of productivity, progress and magic.
-Make space for it, pull out your shredder, Post-Its, your Evernote App and get to work.
-Receipts tend to pile up easily, use Evernote Scanner and take picture of any important receipts, tag them into a folder and trash the excess.
+This is your domain of productivity, progress and magic, make space for it.
+Pull out your shredder, you Post-Its, and your Evernote app and get to work.
+Receipts tend to pile up quickly so use Evernote Scanner and take a picture of any important receipts; tag them into a folder and trash the excess.
 Label several folders and place billing and legal documents accordingly.
-After making a good amount of room, place items on there that can inspire you to keep working towards progress.
-Update your family photo, add some healing stones, or literature that can get you through a tough day.
+After making a good amount of room, place items on your desk that can inspire you to keep working towards progress.
+Motivate for best results.

 Breathe.
 Stretch.
 Shake

 What's next?
 What goals did you get to this year?
 Create a list, considering new directions and strategies as well as your past progress.
-Write down 3 short-term goals that can be time stamped for six months.
-Tasks like reorganizing your office space, itemizing files, hiring a new assistant...
+Write down 3 short-term goals that can be time-stamped for 6 months.
+Tasks like reorganizing your office space, itemizing files, or hiring a new assistant.
 Long term goals should be able to marinate a little longer, time stamp these at 8 to 12 months.
-This could range from 1 to 2 key goals that can be transformational to your business.
+This could range from 1 to 3 key goals that can be transformational to your business.
 Paint your bigger picture.

-Take some time to see how your team is doing after everything you've endured as a team this year.
-Set up a time to connect perhaps individually or as departments and hear any thoughts, concerns or ideas they may have that can improve the flow of next year's workload.
-Ask questions like, what are you most proud of?
+Take some time to see how your team is doing after everything you've achieved this year.
+Set up a time to connect, perhaps individually or as departments, and hear any thoughts, concerns or ideas they may have that can improve the flow of next year's workload.
+Ask questions like what are you most proud of?
 What would you do differently?
-Any tools you wish you had?
-This kind of insight can help you scope what leadership or resources can be applied to better efficiency.
-This kind of communication also just makes your team feel appreciated and motivated therefore, invested.
+Are there any tools you wish you had?
+This kind of insight can help you implement which leadership tools or resources can be applied to improve efficiency.
+This kind of communication also makes your team feel appreciated and motivated and therefore, invested.